B.A. Urban Studies, Lehigh University

 Teaching and research interests

-Dr. Cander has taught graduate and undergraduate students here at the Bloustein School.
+Dr. Cander has taught at both the graduate and undergraduate level at the Bloustein School.
 He has

-taught the required Survey of Planning Law Principles course for the MURP students and the
+taught the required Survey of Planning Law Principles course for MCRP students and the

-required Public Policy Formation course for the MPP students.
+required Public Policy Formation course for MPP students.
 At the undergraduate level, he

 has taught U.S. Housing Policy, Introduction to Planning, Policy, and Health, Community